 Takirra Winfield Dixon

-Takirra Winfield Dixon is Senior Director for Strategic Communications & Campaigns.
+Takirra Winfield Dixon is Vice President for Strategic Communications.
 Prior to joining The Education Trust, Takirra led communications for Democrats for Education Reform (DFER).
 Before joining DFER, she served as an appointee in President Obama’s administration as Director of Strategic Media Initiatives for U.S. Secretary of Education John B. King Jr. Takirra has also served as Vice President of National Communications for Teach For America.
 A native of Baltimore, Maryland, she worked for six years as a senior member of Martin O’Malley’s administration in Maryland.

 A proud graduate of Howard University, Takirra obtained an M.A. in Intercultural Communication with a certification in International Affairs.
 She is also a proud graduate of the University of Maryland, College Park, where she earned a B.A. in Communications with a concentration in Public Relations and a certification in African American Studies.
 Takirra also has experience as a communications consultant to national organizations and principals including Black Lives Matter activists DeRay McKesson and Brittany Packnett, and Academy Award and Grammy Award winning artist John Legend.